Triller (app): Media exposure and controversies

+Current state

+Since July 2025 to present date, the app lost most of its core functionality, particularly the ability to sign in and view other users content.
+However, the app still allows users to record and save their own videos while remaining unavailable for download on the App Store.

+On December 30, 2025, the company was delisted from the NASDAQ stock exchange after failing to submit their annual and quarterly reports.

 Features

 The Triller app allows users to create music videos, skits, and lip-sync videos containing background music.
 The app's spotlight feature is its special auto-editing tool, which uses artificial intelligence to automatically stitch separate video clips together without the user having to do it themselves.
 The separate video clips are created to the same background music, but users are able to shoot multiple takes with different filters or edits each time.
 Once the auto-editing tool stitches the individual clips together, users can rearrange and replace clips as desired.
 Users can also customize videos by applying filters and text.

 When creating a video, users can choose to make a "music video" or a "social video".
 A "music video" allows users to add music and trim the audio to personal preference.
 Unlike the music video option, a "social video" does not require the user to add music in the background.
 The app's auto-editing tool is only used when making music videos, as it uses the background track to help arrange and synchronize the clips.
 Users can also link their accounts with Apple Music or Spotify to integrate their playlists.

 Incomplete videos that are yet to be shared appear in a user's "Projects" folder.
 Once finalized, a video can be shared with other users of the app or through social media platforms such as Facebook, Instagram, Twitter (X), WhatsApp, and YouTube.
 Any video on Triller can also be downloaded or shared through links, text messages, or direct messaging to other users within the app.

 The app is divided into three video feeds, consisting of videos from creators that the user follows, the "Social" feed (which showcases trending videos and those by verified users), and the "Music" feed (which exclusively features music videos).

 Triller accounts can be made either public or private.
 When the account is public, any user can view the videos on that account.
 When the account is private, only approved users can view the videos on that account.
 Users with private accounts can change the privacy settings of individual videos on their accounts from private to public, making the selected videos viewable to anyone on the app.
 In accordance with online child privacy laws in the United States, children under the age of 13 must receive parental consent in order to create an account on Triller.